Golden Horse Film Festival and Awards: History

 In May 1962, the Government Information Office of the Republic of China (ROC) enacted the "Mandarin Film Award Regulation of Year 1962" to officially found the Golden Horse Awards.
 The name Golden Horse (金馬) is a common political term that originates from the islands of Kinmen, Quemoy, or "the Golden Gate" (金門 jīnmén) and Matsu or "the Ancestral Horse"(馬祖 mǎzǔ), which are under ROC control.
 The reasons were purely political, as these islands were ROC offshore islands that protected them from the mainland, and were heavily fortified during the Cold War.
 This was to imply the ROC's sovereignty over territories controlled by the People's Republic of China.

 The awards ceremony was established to boost the Chinese-language film industry and to award outstanding Chinese-language films and filmmakers.
 It is one of the most prestigious awards in the film industry in Asia.
 It has been helping the development of movies in Chinese as it provides great support and encouragement to the filmmakers.
 Moreover, it intends to introduce excellent films to Taiwanese audience from around the world to stimulate exchange of ideas and inspire creativity.

+In 2019, the China Film Administration prohibited mainland Chinese films and filmmakers from participating in the Golden Horse awards, due to political tensions stemming from a Taiwanese filmmaker's award acceptance speech advocating for Taiwan's independence in the previous year.
+Chinese state broadcaster CCTV cited this incident from the previous year's ceremony as the reason for the ban.
+Taiwanese filmmaker Ang Lee, who was the Golden Horse Awards Committee's chairman, commented on the situation, highlighting how politics can negatively impact the arts.
+Subsequently, Hong Kong director Johnnie To resigned as the jury president for the 2019 Golden Horse Awards citing prior film production commitments as the reason for his resignation.

 Entries and eligibility

 The awards ceremony pays attention not only to commercial movies but also to artistic films and documentaries.
 There has been some criticism of this from those who believe that this will not help the Taiwanese commercial movie industry much.
-However, the awards ceremony plays a significant role in helping the movie industry and drawing more people’s attention to Chinese-language movies.
+However, the awards ceremony plays a significant role in helping the movie industry and drawing more people's attention to Chinese-language movies.

 Under current regulations, any film made primarily in the Chinese language is eligible for competition.
 Since 1996, a liberalization act allows for films from mainland China to enter the Awards.
 Several awards have been given to mainland Chinese artists and films, including Jiang Wen's In the Heat of the Sun in 1996, Best Actor for Xia Yu in 1996, Joan Chen's Xiu Xiu: The Sent Down Girl in 1999, Best Actress for Qin Hailu in 2001 and Lu Chuan's Kekexili: Mountain Patrol in 2004.